jasonltorchinsky/gershgorin-harlim-majda-2010/README.md

 # Citing this Code

 If you end up using this code in your work, please include the following statement (or a similar statement) in your acknowledgements:
-"This project took advantage of the Gershgorin-Majda 2010 System Simulator written by Jason Turner, available at [https://github.com/jasonlturner/gershgorin-majda-10]."
+"This project took advantage of the Gershgorin-Majda 2010 System Simulator written by Jason Torchinsky, available at [https://github.com/jasonltorchinsky/gershgorin-majda-10]."